phpsw/phpsw/README.md

 Fixtures
 --------

-If you're want to test against PHPSW event data, you can simply load the fixtures into Redis:
+If you want to test against PHPSW event data, you can simply load the fixtures into Redis:

 ```bash
 app/console redis:restore-fixtures